Author’s Note: Most of this is a re-post from last year. Hope it proves useful to someone needing suggestions for gift-giving.

 - Give the gift of time.
 If the recipient needs a certain project done and you have the skill and the means to do it, schedule a time to do whatever the person needs–then make sure to do it.
 Your time is worth as much or more than the money you spend on a gift for the person.
 You may be surprised how appreciative the person is!

 - As an offshoot to the above idea, if the person expresses a desire to learn a skill you know how to do, (say, a computer program or a small home-repair project) gift the person the skill!
 Get together and show the recipient how to do it.
+If you can’t get together for awhile, create a gift certificate for the skill, and give that to the person.
 Most people want to be able to do things on their own, rather than have to call someone, so again, you may be surprised how much the person appreciates it, and you.